davidsneighbour/kollitsch.dev/content/components/hugo-debug/index.md

 {{ partial "debugprint" .Position }} <!-- this will show where the shortcode was called -->
 ```

 Exchange the context `.` with whatever variable you want to debug.
-Sub-collections or sub-slices might require extra setup to be debugged, depending on the structure and type of the values.
+Sub-collections or sub-slices might require extra setup to be debugged, depending on the structure and the type of the values.

 ### Debug from within markdown (content) files